Yale-BIM/f21-assignments/assignment-4/README.md

 useful for the robot to convey attention towards a moving person or object in a real scenario.

-To make it easy for you to run the expert and see it in action, this assignment provides you the `collect_data.launch` launch file.
+To make it easy for you to run the expert and see it in action, this assignment provides you the `collect_data.launch` file.
 For example, if you run it as:

 ```bash
 $ roslaunch shutter_behavior_cloning collect_data.launch